hyphaltip/htbda_perl_class/lectures/Intro_Perl/02_Loops.md

     print "Toy is $toy outside the if\n";

 If you do not declare the variable inside the loop, you can end up updating the value.
-Notice the missing 'my' inside the if block.
+Notice we did not use `my` inside the if block.

     !perl
     my $toy = "Truck";